vmware-archive/knit/README.md

 knit relies on a very specific directory structure for the patches repository you supply.
 It has to look something like this:

 ```
-some-component - name of the top-level component
+cf-release - name of the top-level component
-    └── 2.0 - start of your release versioning scheme
+    └── 1.7 - start of your release versioning scheme
-        ├── 8 - the patch level you are going to
+        ├── 2 - the patch level you are going to
         │   ├── another-example.patch - a top-level patch
         │   └── src
-        │       └── github.com
-        │           └── a-repo
-        │               └── some-component
+        │       └── loggregator
         │           └── example.patch - a submodule level patch
         └── starting-version.yml - lists starting version of each patch-level + submodule patch SHAs
 ```